 After any trade becomes effective, First Gas will update the Shippers’ PR holdings on OATIS.
 No trade of PRs will affect the relevant PR Effective Date or PR Term.

 Promptly following any agreement to trade PRs, the buyer must notify First Gas of the amount payable to (or by) the seller for the total PRs to be traded (the Trade Price, expressed as positive or negative $/PR).
-The Trade Price is separate from, and unrelated to the Priority Rights Charge, which will continue to be payable by the Shipper who holds the PRs at any time.
+The Trade Price is separate from, and unrelated to, the Priority Rights Charge, which will continue to be payable by the Shipper who holds the PRs at any time.
 First Gas will publish the Trade Price on OATIS.
-First Gas will have no responsibility for, or role in relation to the Trade Price.
+First Gas will have no responsibility for, or role in relation to, the Trade Price.

+Where a Shipper holds PRs in respect of a Delivery Point and has previously supplied, but no longer supplies, Gas to an End-user at that Delivery Point, that Shipper will use its reasonable endeavours to promptly trade those PRs in accordance with section 3.21 where it has no legitimate interest in continuing to hold those PRs.

 Each Shipper must pay Priority Rights Charges for all PRs it obtains pursuant to section 3.20 and/or section 3.21, whether it uses those Priority Rights or not.